 When it comes to designing interior lighting, a well-known approach is to think of the lighting in layers, with each layer serving a different purpose.
 It’s not as complicated as you might think!

 This is your basic starting point for the lighting in a room.
 It consists of any natural light that the room receives from windows, plus lighting that is there to light the room in general.
-Ceiling lights are the most common source of ambient light, but other lights that provide more than a spotlight are also included in this category – for example, wall lights.
+Ceiling lights or Ceiling Chandelier Styles are the most common source of ambient light, but other lights that provide more than a spotlight are also included in this category – for example, wall lights.

 Think of ambient lighting as a general source of light, upon which you can then build additional layers of lighting to focus on specific areas or functions of a room.